 Tips to share with your college-bound gamer.

 Help your son balance his gaming habit to make the most of his freshman year.
-Share these solutions with your college-bound gamer.
-Here are a few to get started:
+Here are a few solutions to share with your gamer:

 - Do not game at all for the first month.
 You will never have another chance to have a good freshman experience, so make the most of meeting as many people as you can, get out and don’t hide behind your game.